temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 - [Zip download](https://github.com/temporalio/money-transfer-project-template-go/archive/main.zip)

-If you convert the template to a new repo, make sure you use the same repository name in your own Github account so that you don't have to make changes to the Go module name when you clone it.
+If you convert the template to a new repository, make sure you use the same repository name in your own Github account so that you don't have to make changes to the Go module name when you clone it.
 Once you have it, open your terminal in the project's root directory and you are ready to go.

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/workflow.png) Application overview